pragdave/data_division/README.md

 3. implements the handful of functions required by that behaviour.

-If this module is loaded into your project, then the type becomes available in `defrecord` as if it was a function named using the lowercase form of the last part of the module name.
+If this module is loaded into your project, then the type becomes available in `deffieldset` as if it was a function named using the lowercase form of the last part of the module name.
 So, in this example, you could have

-   defrecord do
+   deffieldset do
      string(:name)
      your_type(:orbit_parameters)
    end